VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **On a Canadian two dollar bill, the flag flying over the Parliament building is an American flag**
+- ⚡ Daily fun fact: **The makers of Crayola produce over 2 billion crayons in a year**

 <h3 align="left">Connect with me:</h3>
 <p align="left">